hashicorp/nomad-driver-podman/README.md

 * **network_mode** - Set the [network mode](http://docs.podman.io/en/latest/markdown/podman-run.1.html#options) for the container.

+By default the task uses the network stack defined in the task group, see [network Stanza](https://www.nomadproject.io/docs/job-specification/network).
+If the groups network behavior is also undefined, it will fallback to `bridge` in rootful mode or `slirp4netns` for rootless containers.

-- `bridge`: (default for rootful) create a network stack on the default bridge
+- `bridge`: create a network stack on the default podman bridge.
 - `none`: no networking
 - `container:id`: reuse another container's network stack
 - `host`: use the Podman host network stack.
 Note: the host mode gives the